If you’ve got kids, there are some simple steps you can take to help protect them – from broaching the subject with your partner to making a will.

 One of the best ways of doing this is to make a will, where you can also say what you’d like to happen to your money, property and possessions when you die (otherwise known as your ‘estate’).

 If you die without a will, the law decides who gets what, and it may not be the people you’d have wanted.
-A will can also help reduce the amount of inheritance tax that may be payable on the value of the money and property you leave behind – potentially leaving more for your children to benefit from.
+A will can also help with inheritance tax planning – potentially leaving more for your children to benefit from.

 4. Consider life insurance